inet-framework/inet/showcases/tsn/streamfiltering/statistical/doc/index.rst

    .. literalinclude:: ../omnetpp.ini
       :language: ini

-In this simulation, the client generates two traffic streams with sinusoidally changing data rates.
+The client generates two traffic streams with sinusoidally changing data rates.
-The filtering layer in the switch limits this traffic to a nominal rate by dropping excessive packets.
+Then, the filtering layer in the switch limits this traffic to a nominal rate by dropping excessive packets.

+The client is configured to generate two traffic streams

 Traffic
 +++++++

-The source is configured to generate two traffic streams (we classify them to the best effort and video traffic classes in the next section, based on destination port).
+The client is configured to generate two traffic streams with sinusoidally changing data rates, with a mean of 40 and 20 Mbps:

+..
 The best effort and video data streams have a sinusoidally changing data rate with a mean of 40 and 20 Mbps, respectively:

 .. literalinclude:: ../omnetpp.ini
    :language: ini